witsyke/opt-synthdata-4tl/README.md

 ## Structure of Repository

 - Datasets: The datasets for the rotifers-algae, lynx-hares and COVID-19 experiments are provided in `/src/data`.
-Here, we also provide the scripts for generating syntehtic datasets from the calibrated ODE models.
+Here, we also provide the scripts for generating synthetic datasets from the calibrated ODE models.
 For further details, see the README.mds in the respective folders.
 - Transfer Learning and Deep Learning Experiments: The code to run and evaluate the transfer learning and deep learning experiments for each biological system is contained in `/src/experiments/julian`.
 The folder has the following structure:
     - algae-rotifers (coherent) w/ small DL model architecture: `/algae-rotifers/run-1`
     - algae-rotifers (coherent) w/ large DL model architecture: `/algae-rotifers/run-4`